Lawsuit accuses 3 ex-Michigan St. basketball players of rape

-A federal lawsuit has been filed against Michigan State University and three former men's basketball players by a female student who accuses them of sexually assaulting her at an off-campus apartment.
+A woman who attends Michigan State University filed a federal lawsuit against the school Monday alleging that three former men's basketball players sexually assaulted her at an off-campus apartment in 2015 and that she was discouraged from reporting what happened.

-The woman and players are not named in the suit which was filed Monday in U.S. District in Grand Rapids.
+The woman and players are not named in the suit, which was filed in U.S. District Court in Grand Rapids.
 It seeks compensatory and punitive damages.

 Michigan State has been rocked for months by a sexual assault scandal involving a former sports doctor that now includes his ex-boss.
 Three ex-football players also were charged last year with sexual assault.

-The suit said she was 18 on April 12, 2015 when she met the players at an East Lansing bar.
+Monday's lawsuit says the female student was 18 on April 12, 2015, when she met the players at an East Lansing bar.
 She was later taken to an off-campus apartment where she was told a party was going on, according to the lawsuit.

 "Upon arrival, there was no party as few people were present," the suit said.